Meet the company that’s knocking down the pyramid management structure

-Could your business operate without any managers?
-Digital consultancy Jellyfish believes that the idea is not so far-fetched.
-The company’s CEO explains how its ultra-flat structure is benefiting the business
+Could your company operate without any managers?
+Digital consultancy Jellyfish believes the idea is not so far fetched and can even bring benefits to a business

 It’s common for employees to take umbrage with their managers, but how well would the workplace function without some sort of chain of command?

 Although 57% of employees surveyed as part of Development Dimensions International’s Frontline Leader Project admitted to having left a job because of their manager, the classic pyramid structure — with the CEO perched at the top — remains ubiquitous.

 Digital marketing consultancy Jellyfish is one firm that’s decided to challenge the norm.
 Its CEO and co-founder, Rob Pierre, found that the traditional hierarchical system under which is was operating was too constraining and promoted the wrong behaviour.

 “People were assessing their value based on the number of people they were managing, not how good they were at the discipline that had got them into a senior position in the first place,” he recalls.

 Under that organisational structure, employees were caught up in bureaucracy.
 People’s diaries were packed with scheduled one-to-one meetings with their line managers.
 Reflecting on this period, Pierre says: “Jellyfish had become a job factory; our product was managing people.”

 It was at that point, about two years ago, that he decided to unpick Jellyfish’s structure, starting with his own position.
 Managers were removed and heads of departments were replaced with “steering groups”, with the aim of enabling decision-making responsibilities to be shared among employees.